Chapter Introduction

 Revelation 1:9

 This speaks to us today.
-The world has changed so much, we feel as though we are going through a door into the dark and unknown.
+The world has changed so much that we feel as though we are going through a door into the dark and unknown.
 In this place, we have no control, but we never did anyway.
-We don't feel secure.
-But our security and comfort are a perception.
-Any thought we've been in control of our life is a thinly veiled illusion.
-We've all experienced this realization at some point; at the sudden loss of a loved one, a diagnosis out of the blue, a storm or flood that destroyed your possessions.
+We don’t feel secure.
+But the security and comfort we thought we had were a mere perception.
+Any thought we’ve been in control of our lives is a thinly veiled illusion.
+We’ve all experienced this realization at some point: at the sudden loss of a loved one, a diagnosis out of the blue, or a storm or flood that destroyed your possessions.
 We can quickly be brought low and without hope.
-Our faith feels weak and pathetic, we wonder if it was ever even real.
+Our faith feels weak and pathetic; we wonder if it was ever even real.

 These times of tribulation had to be frightening for these Christians and the fledgling church.
 How far would it go?
 Would they lose everything?
 Worse yet, would they lose their life?
 They just didn’t know.

 John was also a companion with them in the patience of Jesus Christ.
 You could write steadfast endurance right next to that word.
-The NIV and ESV add the word 'endurance' to it – patient endurance.
+The NIV and ESV add the word “endurance.”
 As Christ endured suffering on our behalf, they would endure suffering as Christ.
-They would share in a patiently waiting for a coming day and time when all the mess they lived in would be cleaned up.
-This doesn't describe waiting passively in submission to the tide of events of the world.
+They would share in patiently waiting for a coming day and time when all the mess they lived in would be cleaned up.
+This doesn’t describe waiting passively in submission to the tide of events of the world.
 It describes a spirit of courage and overcoming, of function in this world, in spite of what is thrown at us.
-It's the spirit that turns into glory for Jesus.
+It’s the spirit that turns into glory for Jesus.
 We get to share in the same.
 We patiently endure in a world in which we find no lasting hope.
-It suckers us in from time to time and then gut punches us when we least expect it.
+It suckers us in from time to time and then gut-punches us when we least expect it.

 Ten children sat in the shelter of a bus stop, waiting for their bus.
 At first, they waited patiently.
-Then they saw a pack of bully's coming their way.
-They looked to see if the bus was coming yet; nothing in sight, yet it's due any day, any time.
-Several children begin to talk about running away, convinced it's the right thing to do.
-After all, they were supposed to be safe & comfortable.
-Right?
+Then, they saw a pack of bullies coming their way.
+They looked to see if the bus was coming.
+Yet, there was no sign of its coming, nothing in sight.
+It was due any day, any time.
+Several children begin to talk about running away, convinced it’s the right thing to do.
+After all, what could be more important than being safe and comfortable, right?
 One ran away at the first sign of trouble.
 When the mean ones arrived, two more followed.
 The remaining seven stuck together.
 They suffered together, cried together, looked & longed for the bus, together.

-Then a storm came, the wind and rain came in on them.
+Then a storm came, and the wind and rain came in on them.
 They were scared and cold.
-One cried, "It's too much!
-The bus is never coming."
-The others tried to encourage the one to stay but the one became convinced leaving was the right thing to do.
-After all, they were supposed to be safe & comfortable.
-Right?
-The one left to take care of himself, thinking there was no harm doing so.
+One cried, “It’s too much!
+The bus is never coming.”
+The others tried to encourage the one to stay, but the one became convinced leaving was the right thing to do.
+The one left to take care of himself, thinking there was no harm in doing so.
 But two others saw and were also convinced and joined and followed after.
 It seemed right to them to keep the other one company, to watch out for them, or so they said.
-The remaining four endured the storm, suffered together, cried together, each wondering how much longer it would be.
+The remaining four endured the storm suffered together, and cried together, each wondering how much longer it would be.

-Then, suddenly, with a rush, a splash and wheeze of the brakes, a bus stopped in front of them.
-"This was it!"
+Then, suddenly, with a rush, a splash, and a wheeze of the brakes, a bus stopped in front of them.
+“This was it!”
 What joy they felt.
-The door came open inviting them aboard.
+The door came open, inviting them aboard.
 However, two of the more diligent and particularly observant children spoke up.
-"Hey, wait, this bus is going the wrong way."
-The other two said, "What difference does it make?
-It's the only bus here, get on."
+“Hey, wait, this bus is going the wrong way.”
+The other two said, “What difference does it make?
+It’s the only bus here.
+Get on.”
 The two got on laughing and mocking the two who chose to remain.

 Two were left waiting.
 They endured the mocking.
-They waited, suffered and cried together and wondered how much longer.
-They had been through the storm, were beaten up, deceived and even mocked by their friends.
+They waited, suffered, and cried together and wondered how much longer.
+They had been through the storm and were beaten up, deceived, and even mocked by their friends.
 The remaining two wondered about those who left them as they sat down and waited with patient endurance.
 They were even more convinced their bus was coming, soon.
 Soon, and what a day that would be.

-They lived in tribulation, longed for a kingdom and walked on, day to day, in the patient endurance of Jesus Christ.
-Those brothers and sisters of the 7 churches that heard this would have a real sense of a not being alone in their struggle.
-John was on the island of Patmos because of preaching Christ.
+They lived in tribulation, longed for a kingdom, and walked on, day to day, in the patient endurance of Jesus Christ.
+Those brothers and sisters of the seven churches that heard this would have a real sense of not being alone in their struggle.
+John was on the island of Patmos to preach Christ.

 Revelation 1:10

-The Lord's day was Sunday, the day of the resurrection.
-However, the Roman emperors set aside Sunday for the people to worship Him as Lord.
-This is not surprising, but appears the enemy trying to steal the Christian's day and their worship of Jesus.
-It's the devil desiring to be like Jesus.
+The Lord’s day was Sunday, the day of the resurrection.
+However, the Roman emperors set aside Sundays for the people to worship Him as Lord.
+This is not surprising as the enemy attempts to stand in the place of God and steal the Lord’s worship.
+This is the devil desiring to be like Jesus.

 John was surrendered to the Holy Spirit on a Sunday on Patmos when he heard a loud voice.
 Imagine someone coming up behind you and blowing a trumpet.
 That's the way John first heard the voice of Jesus in the apocalypse.
-It startled him; it was loud and distinct.
+It startled him.
+It was loud and distinct.
 We can imagine John pulling his head down as if to duck the shock of the sound.
-'As a trumpet' could be sudden, loud, purposeful and piercing, not that it sounded like a bugle blast.

 As of a trumpet, this was calculated to call in every wandering thought, to fix his attention, and solemnize his whole frame.
 Thus, God prepared Moses to receive the law.
 See Exod.
 19:16, 19.
 (Clarke, A. (2014).
 The Holy Bible with a Commentary and Critical Notes)

 The voice of Jesus, a voice John had heard and followed, spoke of being the Alpha and Omega.
 This is the beginning and end of the Greek alphabet.
-The 'first and last' another way of saying the same.
-This the claim of Yahweh in Isaiah 41:4.
-It is another link of Jesus to the Old Testament, Jesus is God.
+The “first and last” is another way of saying the same.
+This is the claim of Yahweh in Isaiah 41:4.
+It is another link of Jesus to the God of the Old Testament.
 The earliest manuscripts do not include this passage.
-Also, the majority of texts don't include 'which are in Asia' in the second half of the verse.
+Also, the majority of texts don’t include “which are in Asia” in the second half of the verse.

-Ephesus was just 28mi from Patmos.
-These cities are listed as if leaving Ephesus and going north on a coastal road to Smyrna and Pergamum and then turning southeast on the highway to the remaining four cities.
+Ephesus was just 28 mi from Patmos.
+These cities are listed as if leaving Patmos with the letter in hand and then arriving in Ephesus.
+Aftward, a person would carry the letter north on a coastal road to Smyrna and Pergamum and then turn southeast on the highway to the remaining four cities.
 The distance between cities was about 30-40 miles.
 From the final city, Laodicea, back to Ephesus, was 96 miles.

 Revelation 1:12-15

 How do you see a voice?
 John was to write what he saw.
 The voice was part of the vision.
+Notice that that the voice spoke “with” John.
+This implies that John was engaged in a back-and-forth conversation.
 John turned to see who spoke as a trumpet.
 It was then he saw the seven golden lampstands.
-Because there are 7 lampstands we can associate this with completeness.
-The lampstands of these 7 churches representative of all the churches of all the ages.
+Because there are seven lampstands, we can associate this with completeness.
+The lampstands are representative of the seven churches which hold symbolism for all the churches across the ages.

-There was a lampstand in the temple, but these are different.
+There was a lampstand in the temple, the light before holy of holies.
+It lit the way to the veil as one approached God.
+Jesus said He was the light of life.
 Zechariah had a vision of a golden lampstand.
 He saw a lampstand with seven lamps with a direct connection to two olive trees.
 The lampstand was a picture of Zerubbabel.

 ‘Not by might nor by power, but by My Spirit,’